 Comparing the results of surveys that used the previous EquityTool against those that use the current EquityTool is difficult.
 It will not always be clear whether any difference is because of actual differences in the wealth level of the respondents or because the EquityTool has changed.

-Generally, there is a partial shift down in quintiles when using a more recent EquityTool.
+Generally, people appear relatively less wealthy when using a more recent EquityTool.
 In other words, the current EquityTool will usually put some respondents into a lower quintile than the previous one would.

-We recommend using the current version the EquityTool, since it will give a more accurate quintile estimate.
-If you are currently collecting data, it is best to continue to use the previous tool.
-Note, that if you have created a survey in the EquityTool web application using the previous EquityTool, that survey will continue to use the previous EquityTool version.
+We recommend using the current version of the EquityTool because it will give a more accurate wealth estimate; however, if you are currently collecting data, it is best to continue to use the previous tool.
+Note that if you have created a survey in the EquityTool web application using the previous EquityTool, that survey will continue to work.

 If conducting a follow-up survey to a baseline that used the previous EquityTool, and the most important result is change from baseline, it may be preferable to continue to use the previous EquityTool for comparability.
 If you need to do this, please contact us at email@example.com.

-Unfortunately, differences in the questionnaire design for the two source datasets—the 2005 India DHS and the 2012 IHDS II—limit the utility of more detailed technical comparisons between the current and previous EquityTool, so we do not offer them here.
+Unfortunately, differences in the questionnaire design for the two source datasets – the 2012 IHDS II and the 2016 India NFHS4—limit the utility of more detailed technical comparisons between the current and previous EquityTool, so we do not offer them here.

 Metrics for Management provides technical assistance services to those using the EquityTool, or wanting to collect data on the wealth of their program beneficiaries.
 Please contact firstname.lastname@example.org and we will assist you.